texonica/company-dashboard/memory-bank/activeContext.md

 - Create financial reporting panels as the next major feature
 - Add additional data visualizations for key metrics
 - Optimize data fetching to minimize API calls
-- Implement caching strategy for AITable data
+- Implement caching strategy for AITable and ClickUp data
 - Develop detailed client views
+- Integrate ClickUp task data with project management views

 *For detailed roadmap and implementation discussions, see [roadmap.md](roadmap.md)*

 ## Active Decisions
 We need to determine the best approach for:
-- Data fetching optimization to minimize API calls to AITable
+- Data fetching optimization to minimize API calls to AITable and ClickUp
-- Caching strategy for AITable data (using SWR)
+- Caching strategy for API data (using SWR)
 - User interface for financial reporting panels
 - Dashboard layout for different user roles
 - Authentication implementation with Firebase
 - Data refresh strategy (manual vs. automatic)
 - How to calculate and display project duration (months active)
-- Additional metrics to include in the UW Leadgen visualization
+- Additional metrics to include in the leadgen visualizations
 - Best approach for data aggregation in monthly view mode
+- Integrating ClickUp tasks with project management workflow

 ## Open Questions
 - What specific financial metrics should be prioritized for the first release?
-- How should we handle potentially large datasets from AITable?
+- How should we handle potentially large datasets from AITable and ClickUp?
 - What is the most efficient way to display team members within project cards?
-- How often should data be refreshed from AITable.ai?
+- How often should data be refreshed from external APIs?
 - What filtering capabilities are most important for users in the first release?
-- What additional UW LeadGen metrics would be valuable to display?
+- What additional leadgen metrics would be valuable to display?
 - What level of data aggregation should happen on the backend vs. frontend?
 - Should we add drill-down capabilities to charts for more detailed analysis?
+- How should we integrate ClickUp tasks with project views?